How can I hide my dark under eye circles?

 I worked with a client recently who had always had purple undertones underneath her eyes due to her skin tone.
 She had always used an under eye concealer but not a colour corrector first so this resulted in creating greyish skin and certainly didn’t cure the purple or brighten up her eyes.
 As a result of me showing her how to colour correct her skin meant a world of difference in both her appearance and self esteem.

-Check out my tips and recommendations for brightening up your eyes in my latest article in British Bride magazine here.
+Check out my tips and recommendations for brightening up your eyes in my latest article in British Muse magazine here.

 Alternatively, I can work with you on a 1:1 basis if you need advice on how to improve the appearance of discolouration, specialist tattoo coverage with makeup and skincare issues.